WSWCWaterDataExchange/WaDE-Side-Projects/20221018 Count of POD vs POU WRs/README.md

 # 20221018 Count of POD vs POU WRs
-Count the number of water rights that have a POD, a POU, both, are POD & are only POU.
+Count the number of water rights that have a POD, a POU, both, are POD only & are POU only.

 Last run results: 10/18/2022
 Category | Count